deeleewill22/Portfolio/README.md

 ## About Me

-I am a certified technical writer with 7 years of experience in creating high-quality documentation for various industries.
+I am a certified technical writer with 7 years of experience in creating documentation for various industries.
 My expertise includes:

 - User guides
 - API documentation